radicle-dev/old.radicle.xyz/content/docs/tutorial-part-1-contributor.rst

 ---

-title: "Tutorial Part 1: Contributor"
+title: "Tutorial 1: Contributor"
 date: 2019-02-05T18:12:34+01:00
 markup: rst
-weight: 3
+weight: 4

 ---

 ============================
-Tutorial Part 1: Contributor
+Tutorial 1: Contributor
 ============================

 Make sure you in `install Radicle <#installation-setup>`_ if you haven't already, and then you're set to try the Radicle tutorial.